stephentwillis/data/README.md

 # Data Project
-Endpoints for various data to be called programmatically
+Endpoints for various data to be fetched programmatically